 This morning, visit the village of Kya Hnyat with its many Buddhist monasteries.
 Here you will INTERACT WITH THE MONKS at a local monastery.
 Each morning they don their distinctive saffron-coloured robes and walk through the streets to collect alms, offerings of food, like cooked rice and curry.
 This is a truly memorable experience as you present alms to the monks and witness their lunch ritual.
 (B,L,D)

 Day 7: KYAUK MYAUNG.

 Today, take a WALKING TOUR through the captivating pottery-making village of Kyauk Myaung.
-Here, you will learn more about the pottery-making process and see how they are formed, fired, and glazed.
+Here you will learn more about the pot-making process and see how they are formed, fired, and glazed.
 Most interesting is the eye-catching 189-litre (50-gallon) variety, often referred to as Martaban or Ali Baba jars in colonial times.
 These pots could transport large quantities of liquor, fish sauce, peanut oil, and more, and have played an important part of maritime trade throughout Asia for centuries.
 (B,L,D)